cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 *Write a paragraph describing what the software does and who its primary audience is.*

 Clawpack stands for Conservation Laws Package.
-The Clawpack collection is based on the finite volume method and is comprised of a number of  solvers, according to http://www.clawpack.org/ the four solvers avaiable are as follows:
+Clawpack is a collection of solvers for linear and nonlinear hyperbolic systems of conservation laws, such as advection or acoustic type problems.
+Aimed at solving conservation laws, Clawpack naturally employs the finite volume method.
+The collection includes classic Clawpack: a general hyperbolic PDE solver (written in Fortran), AMRClaw: with adaptive mesh refinement (written in Fortran), GeoClaw: aimed at geophysical flow (written in Fortran), and PyClaw: a version of Clawpack written in Python.
+Applications sutiable for the suite of Clawpack solvers includes variable-coefficient advection, acoustics, Euler equations, and many more conservation problems.
+The primary audience varies depending on which solver is used from the collection.
+In general, Clawpack could be usedful to those who studying high speed flows because the package was designed to handle hyperbolic euqations.
+Specifically to Geoclaw, it is well suited for people interested in solving geophysics problems.

+The key features of the software include:
+* Capability to solve general hyperbolic partial differential equations (PDEs) ** Riemann solvers for many common applications are bundled with the software (A Riemann solver needs to be provided to deal with discontinuities, shocks, at the faces between cells)
+* AMRClaw and GeoClaw includes adaptive mesh refinement (AMR)
+* PyClaw allows for parallelism scalable to the tens of thousands of cores

+Summary list of solvers included with Clawpack:
 * Classic (single grid solvers in Fortran)
 * AMRClaw Description and Detailed Contents (adaptive mesh refinement in Fortran)
 * GeoClaw Description and Detailed Contents (geophysical flows with AMR, in Fortran)
 * PyClaw (Python version of solvers)

-As the above list indicates, Clawpack is written in both Fortran and Python.

-The software solves both linear and nonlinear hyperbolic systems of equations, specifically conservation laws.
-Provided a Riemann solver is given

-Key features include:
-* Solution of general hyperbolic PDEs provided a Riemann solver is given
-* Adaptive mesh refinement included in AMRClaw and GeoClaw
-* Parallelism scalable to tens of thousands of cores or more, included in PyClaw

-** Riemann olvers for many common applications are bundled with the software

-** high-resolution Godunov type methods using limiters (flux limiters?)

-** These finite volume methods require a “Riemann solver” to resolve the jump discontinuity at the interface between two grid cells into waves propagating into the neighboring cells.